 (3) All Church Laws and other regulations of the Church are binding on him.

 (4) The Pastor is obliged to prove himself worthy of the Office of the Church through his lifestyle.
-He shall also conscientiously fulfil his duties as member of the congregation.
+He shall also conscientiously fulfil his duties as a member of the congregation.

 (5) The Pastor is subject to visitations and supervision.